robot5000-design/ms1-band-website/documentation/test.md

 - No problems found with Links.
 - Adjusted Top and bottom margin to images on About page when checking responsiveness.
+- Below 297px width album names on album page are overflowing.
+This may only affect the Galaxy Fold.
+Insert appropriate media query.